yeti/manticore-iosviewfactory/README.md

 ##Overview

 **Manticore-iosviewmanager** is a ViewControllers Management pattern for all iOS apps.
-It aims at making the creation of iOS applications easier, by not having to care about managing your different View-Controllers.
+It aims at making the creation of iOS applications easier, by not having to care about the View-Controllers' management.
-Designed with a two-level hierarchical view controller structure, *manticore-iosviewmanager* is ideal for creating tabbed applications although it will help you in the making of any type of application.
+Designed with a two-level hierarchical view controller structure, *manticore-iosviewmanager* is ideal for creating tabbed applications, although it will help in the making of any type of application.

 **Manticore-iosviewmanager** was inspired by the [Android activity lifecycle](http://developer.android.com/training/basics/activity-lifecycle/pausing.html).